gnomikos/traIXroute/README.md

 * G. Nomikos, X. Dimitropoulos. [**"Detecting IXPs in Traceroute Paths Using traIXroute"**](https://labs.ripe.net/Members/george_nomikos/detecting-ixps-in-traceroute-paths-using-traixroute).
 RIPE Labs, 3 Aug 2016.

 **traIXroute enhances for the first time its features interoperating with the [Remote Peering Jedi tool](http://inspire.edu.gr/rp/index.html).
-For now, only data for DE-CIX (Frankfurt) are included.**
+For now, only data for DE-CIX (Frankfurt), Any2 (Los Angeles), AMS-IX, France-IX, LINX and MSK-IX are included.**

 ## Installation
 The program has been tested on Linux and Mac OS X. Detailed installation instructions can be found in the INSTALL file in the repository.
 You can install all the necessary packages running: